nghian95/eCommerceStoreProject/README.md

     - Redirect from Success/Failure after 5 seconds.
     - Cookie-based Authentication / Identity-based Authentication
-    - Different themes admin can choose from **#DOUBLECHECK#**
+    - Different themes admin can choose from
+    - Add popups instead of new pages for simple edits/views

+**#DOUBLECHECK#**

     How to pass properties into Action Methods (do we need asp-route-id or the parameter Models.Products or do we need IFormCollection frm)

 **#IDEAS#**